pingidentity/pingone-mobile-sdk-android/README.md

 PingOne.pair(context, pairingKey, new PingOne.PingOneSDKCallback())
 ```

-To pair the device using OpedID Connect (automatic pairing):
+To automatically pair the device using OpenID Connect:

 1. call this function to get the PingOne SDK mobile payload:
 ```java